Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Conclusion and perspectives

 \section{Conclusion and perspectives}

 Classical multivariate analysis methods, which are daily practice in a number of applied domains, remain deeply marked by Gaussian and elliptical assumptions.
-In particular, no distribution-free approach is available so far for hypothesis testing in multiple-output regression models, which include the fundamental two-sample and MANOVA models---except for the elliptical or Mahalanobis rank tests developed in \cite{HallinPain2004} which, unfortunately, require the strong assumption of elliptic symmetry, an assumption which is unlikely to hold in most applications.
-Based on the recent concept of center-outward ranks and signs, this paper proposes the first fully distribution-free tests of the hypothesis of no treatment effect in the context, thereby extending to the multivariate case the classical H\' ajek approach to univariate rank-based inference \citep{HajekSidak}.
+In particular, no distribution-free approach is available so far for hypothesis testing in multiple-output regression models, which include the fundamental two-sample and MANOVA models---except for the elliptical or Mahalanobis rank tests developed in \cite{HallinPain2005} which, however, require the strong assumption of elliptic symmetry---an assumption which is unlikely to hold in most applications.
+Based on the recent concept of center-outward ranks and signs, this paper proposes the first efficient fully distribution-free tests of the hypothesis of no treatment effect in that multiple-output context, thereby extending to the multivariate case the classical H\' ajek approach to univariate rank-based inference \citep{HajekSidak}.
 Simulations and an empirical example demonstrate the excellent performance of the method.
-This is only a first step into the direction of complete toolkit of distribution-free methods for multiple-output analysis of variance problems, but it lays the theoretical bases (asymptotic representation and asymptotic normality results for linear center-outward rank statistics) and theoretical guidelines ({\it H\' ajek projection} of LAN central sequences) for further developments.
+This lays the theoretical bases (asymptotic representation and asymptotic normality results for linear center-outward rank statistics) and theoretical guidelines ({\it H\' ajek projection} of LAN central sequences) for the development of a complete toolbox of distribution-free methods for multivariate analysis.